robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 }
 ```

-^The Swift version is a method taking a sequence and returning a parse tree.
-It returns a parse tree instead of a set because sets are used to represent ambiguity, and it represents that explicitly within the parse tree as a Choice node.
+^The Swift version is almost 1:1 with the Objective-C one with some caveats:

+^It’s a method instead of a function; it does compaction here instead of in `derive()`; it’s using generics to specify the types of the input and parse tree; and the return type is different.

+^We returned `NSSet` in Objective-C because if the grammar is ambiguous—i.e. if there’s more than one way to successfully parse the input—then we want to return all of the alternatives.

+^The Swift implementation instead represents ambiguity in the `ParseTree` type itself, using `Choice` nodes.

+^All of this is to say that the `NSSet` and the `ParseTree` represent the same thing; the Swift version is just defined more precisely, and therefore the compiler has more information at its disposal for ensuring safety, and for optimization.

 ---